smithy-lang/smithy/docs/source/1.0/spec/waiters.rst

-Using the default ``minDelay`` of 2, the default ``maxDelay`` of 120, a caller provided ``maxWaitTime`` of 300 (5 minutes), and assuming that requests complete in 0 seconds (for example purposes only), delays are computed as
+Using the default ``minDelay`` of 2, the default ``maxDelay`` of 120, a caller provided ``maxWaitTime`` of 300 (5 minutes), and assuming that requests complete in 0 seconds (for example purposes only), delays might be computed as
 follows:

 .. list-table::